PaulStets/MemoryCreator/README.md

 # MemoryCreator
-This is my first Android app.
+This is a toy Android app (CS50x final project).
 It allows users to mark the places they have visited on the google map.